Graham Watson MEP

 On holiday in the European Union this winter?
 Regardless if you are off skiing or on a mini city break, please see below our brief guide on how developments in the European Union will benefit you when on holiday.

-Fed up of over priced text, call and internet charges when using your phone abroad?
 A new review of roaming charging by the Commission has resulted in the cap phone companies can charge being reduced further, meaning that the cost of using the internet will fall from a substantial £1.80 per MB to less than 80p and to 45p by 2014.
 The charges on calls and texts will also fall over the same period.

 There are currently 10 million users of smartphones and tablets in the UK, all of whom could be subject to these high prices that will now be significantly reduced.